How to Identify a Panic Attack

 What causes panic attacks?

 Panic attacks occur when your breathing quickens due to your body attempting to take in more oxygen, at the same time that your body releasing hormones such as adrenaline.
 This combination of occurrences causes your muscles to tense and your heart to beat quicker.
 More specifically, however, the exact cause of this happening in the first place is still unknown.
-Overall, there are certain common factors that are thought to play a role in causing panic attacks, such as:
+Overall, there are certain common factors that are thought to play a role in causing panic attacks, such as:- Major stress

 - Temperaments of a highly sensitive nature